ProphecyLabs/AI4Business/README.md

 ## Mission & Vision

 Are you a business manager looking to deepen your AI knowledge and skills?
-Or are you a data scientist interested in bringing business value with your AI solutions?
-Or do you want to find out what it takes to bring AI to the real word in a production environment?
+Are you a data scientist interested in bringing business value with your AI solutions?
+Do you want to find out what it takes to bring AI to the real word in a production environment?
 Then this course is an ideal starting point for your journey.

 The material is organized in a modular format with five course modules in total.
 This allows you to either follow the full course or select the topics you find interesting.
 The course starts from the basics on AI and gradually evolves towards building real-life AI systems.
 Always keeping in mind that the most important element is to generate value with your solutions.
 We bridge the gap between business and technical people, allowing AI to thrive in your company.

-The world of AI is fast-paced and ever-changing, so any AI course is by definition never truly done.
-We therefore envision a continuous development process for this course, updating it over time.
-Your feedback is very important to us, so feel free to complete our short [feedback survey](https://forms.gle/LgEuxzUJEt762sNT8).

-But for now, we wish you an interesting and educational experience.
+We wish you an interesting and educational experience.
 Happy learning!

 ---